jamesmortensen/diamond-chat-aware/README.md

 - [Download the Chrome Extension CRX](https://github.com/jamesmortensen/diamond-chat-aware/blob/master/release/chrome/DiamondChat.crx?raw=true).
 - Chrome will warn you about being unable to install.
 Please disregard this message.
-- Find the downloaded file in your downloads folder.
+- Find the downloaded file -- DiamondChat.crx -- in your downloads folder.
 - In Chrome, open Tools->Extensions to see the list of all installed Chrome extensions.
 - Drag and drop the CRX file and drop it in the center of the Chrome window.
 - Once installed, reload all your private chat windows to see diamonds.